Were you injured in an accident that was not your fault?

 Have you suffered an injury at work and your employer was liable?
 If so you may be able to claim compensation through their liability insurance.

-Under a CFA, Tenterden injury claimants will also not have to pay any fees upfront.
+Tenterden injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Tenterden, Kent and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Tenterden, Kent and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?